This is one of the most interesting graphs I have ever seen. It shows

-This is one of the most interesting graphs I have ever seen.
-It shows the emotions that we all go through when we are in boom and bust financial investment markets.
+the emotions that we all go through when we are in boom and bust financial

 Read my story about boom and bust!

+This is the Trimark Analysis of this cycle of boom and bust and the feelings that go along with it.
+The internet, the stock market boom and CNN all led people to believe that wealth creation was easy and everyone could do it cheaply and effortlessly.
+The truth is, there is no easy way to accumulate assets and there is no “new paradigm” that eliminates the possibility of a recession or stock market crash.
 Under-performing managers like Trimark and Templeton were vilified in the press as recently as early September 2000, only to be vindicated by the precipitous drop in the world stock markets in late September 2000.
 Markets around the world have fallen anywhere from 12% (Canada) to 60% (NASDAQ).
 The good news is that Alan Greenspan, of the US Federal Reserve, has taken quick and decisive action by dropping interest a full percentage point so far this year, with more cuts likely to come in the weeks ahead.
 Lower interest rates encourage consumers to buy big ticket items like cars and refrigerators, which in turn make companies more profitable.
-Changes in interest rates take some time to work their way through the economy, however, it does appear the US economy in particular, should pick up speed in the 3rd or 4th quarter of this year.
+Changes in interest rates take some time to work their way through the economy, however, it does appear the US economy in particular, should pick up speed in the 3rd or 4th quarter of this year. |

 This would seem to indicate that we are now very near the bottom of the stock market cycle.
 Although predictions of this nature are a fool’s game at best, we feel the worst is behind us as far as stock markets go and expect that virtually all world stock markets will finish the year up from their current lows.